-Question 2 Permits and licences (not scored)
+Question 3.
+(UK applicants only) Permits and licences (not scored)

 Will you have the correct permits and licences in place to carry out your project?

 We are unable to fund projects who do not have the correct permits or licences in place by your project start date.